nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

         cross join number
     where i &lt; 2000;</pre>

 Again, these queries may take a while to complete, and are not suitable for a production machine.
 The idea is to insert pseudo-random numbers of rows into `item`, so each subcategory has between 1 and 2018 items.
-It&#8217;s not a completely realistic distribution, but it&#8217;ll do.
+It's not a completely realistic distribution, but it'll do.

 I want to find all subcategories containing more than 2000 items in a given category.
 First, I find a subcategory with more than 2000 items, then use its category in the rest of the queries that follow.
 Here are queries that will do this: